jhermann/ruby-slippers/doc/git-ignore.md

 ## (Temporarily) Ignoring Changed Files

-`git update-index` offers the `--assume-unchanged` option to tell git that it should, well, assume the files provided with that option as unchanged.
+`git update-index` offers the `--assume-unchanged` option to tell git that it should, well, assume the files provided with that option are unchanged.
 This excludes that file from being considered for `git commit -a`, `git add .`, and so on.

 Practical uses are ignoring local changes to files that should never be committed, like changing the version / distro in a `debian/changelog`, or adding git status information to an in-development version number stored in build configuration files.